fserdeniz/yHHS/docs/paper.md

 ## Methods

+The overall process is shown in the figure in the introduction.
+The main steps are detailed below.

 Signal Model and Assumptions
 - Downlink LTE, standard bandwidth set {1.4, 3, 5, 10, 15, 20} MHz (NDLRB ∈ {6,15,25,50,75,100}); the analyzer auto-selects the best-fitting bandwidth via PSS correlation.
 Sampling rates/NFFT follow LTE numerology (e.g., 30.72 Msps/2048 for 20 MHz).
 Normal CP (7 symbols/slot).
 - Single 5 ms capture (5 subframes), unknown CFO and phase.